xiaomeng-ma/xiaomeng-ma.github.io/about.md

 <p>
 I also work on syntax.
 I am interested in applicative structure and my current research question is why some languages don't have double object construction.
 I have worked with Mandarin Chinese and <a href="https://en.wikipedia.org/wiki/Bamum_language" style="color:red">Shupamem</a>.</p>

-<p>I am proficient in machine learning and deep learning applications in various tasks in NLP/NLU.
+<p>I am proficient in machine learning and deep learning skills for applications in various NLP/NLU tasks.
 I am looking for machine learning/NLP internship opportunities, please don't hesitate to send me an email or hit me up on linkedin. </p>

 <p>Here is an updated version of my <a href = "https://xiaomeng-ma.github.io/CVJan12.pdf" target = "_blank" style="color:red">CV</a> (2021.1).</p>.
 <br/>